oceanprotocol/docs/user-guides/data-farming/README.md

 Allocation Power can also be earned via delegation.
 The Data Farming dApp [Delegate Page](https://df.oceandao.org/delegate) lets you easily manage simple delegations that use the 100% of the current veOCEAN and the LockEnd time to set the delegation.

-For more information on how to get started and detailed instructions, please refer to the [VolumeDF](how-to-farm-volumedf.md) section.
+For more information on how to get started and detailed instructions, please refer to the [Volume DF](how-to-farm-volumedf.md) section.

-### ChallengeDF Substream
+### Challenge DF Substream

 If you are a data scientist and enjoy tackling challenging problems, this is the perfect place for you.
-ChallengeDF provides a weekly competition where you can test your skills in predicting the price of Ethereum.
+Challenge DF provides a weekly competition where you can test your skills in predicting the price of Ethereum.
 Rise against other participants to earn a place on the podium and receive a share of the available rewards.

 This opportunity allows you to explore the capabilities offered by Ocean Protocol and gain valuable exposure.
 As your models and skills improve, you can publish your models on the main network and begin monetizing your work.

-For detailed instructions and information on how to get started, please refer to the [ChallengeDF](how-to-farm-challengedf.md) section.
+For detailed instructions and information on how to get started, please refer to the [Challenge DF](how-to-farm-challengedf.md) section.